 To test the accuracy of taxMyPhage with new genomes, we utilised a set of 704 genomes that had been submitted for classification, but were pending approval by the ICTV executive committee and as such were not already in our mash database.
 The data included examples of genomes in entirely new genera, which taxMyPhage will not be able to name, but can predict the genome to be representative of a new genus and species.
 Using this approach allowed us to test whether taxMyPhage is able to assign phages to the correct genus and identify new species.
 As taxonomy is not static and continuously updated as genomic space is expanded, there data contains pending data of existing species/genera that are being reclassified into new taxa.

-Using the command line version that allows multiple genomes to be classified from one input file, 704 genomes were classified in less than 48 hours.
+Using the command line version that allows multiple genomes to be classified from one input file, 704 genomes were classified in less than 48 hours (on a server).
 For 125 genomes that are pending approval into new genera and species, taxMyPhage correctly identified these as representatives of new genera and species.
 The genus classification was congruent with the pending ICTV taxonomy for 96.7% (560/579) of the genomes tested (Supplementary table 1).
 Those genomes that differed were examined in more detail.
 Five genera account for disagreement in taxonomy, these were; Warwickvirus (1), Xooduovirus (1),Otagovirus (3),Beetrevirus (6), and Jedunavirus (8).
-For the genera Otagovirus, Beetrevirus and Jedunavirus, within the current classification system there are multiple genomes that are <70% ANI to other genomes classified in the same genus (Figure 2).
+For the genera Otagovirus, Beetrevirus and Jedunavirus, within the current classification system there are multiple genomes that are <70% ANI to other genomes classified in the same genus.
+When using MZ398021 as a query it was evident that related genomes within the genus Jedunavirus do not all meet the 70% ANI threshold (Figure 2a).
 Thus, taxMyPhage was able to identify incongruence in the current classification system with a 70% threshold for a genus that led to misclassification of genomes (Figure 2a).
-For genomes in the genera Warwickvirus and Xooduovirus , the results of taxMyPhage indicated they had >70% ANI to genomes in these genera, but only just at 71.3% and 70.5 %.
+For genomes in the genera Warwickvirus and Xooduovirus , the results of taxMyPhage indicated they had >70% ANI to genomes in these genera, but only just at 71.3% and 70.5 % (Figure 2 b).
 If other tools are used to calculate ANI rather than VIRIDIC algorithm as suggested by the ICTV, then values <70% can be obtained which would result in these species incorrectly being excluded from these genera.

-Figure 2 Classification of genomes MZ398021 and MK552105. a) top right matrix of genomic similarity of phage genome MZ398021 with other phages in the Jedunavirus.The redbox highlights the genus Jedunavirus, which contain genomes that < 70 ANI. b) top right matrix of genomic similarity of phage genome MK552105 with other phages in the genus Warwickvirus
+Figure 2 Classification of genomes MZ398021 and MK552105. a) top right matrix of genomic similarity of phage genome MZ398021 with other phages in the Jedunavirus.The red box highlights the genus Jedunavirus, which contain genomes that < 70 ANI. b) top right matrix of genomic similarity of phage genome MK552105 with other phages in the genus Warwickvirus.
+The red box highlights how MK552105 exhibits >70% ANI to only one other genome in the genus Warwickvirus

 Within the pending ICTV classification data tested 630 new species were proposed and taxMyPhage was congruent with 97.9% (617/630) of these, correctly stating the query was representative of a new species.
 In the other 13 cases, the phage genomes were assigned to an existing species, necessitating further detailed examination.
 In all 13 cases taxMyPhage made an assignment to an existing species because the genome was between 95-96 % similar to an existing species.
 Again these differences between the pending taxonomy and results from taxMyPhage may result from the multiple different methods that can be used to calculate ANI, where the difference between 94.9 and 95.1 is small but can influence taxonomy.
 It is noteworthy that if all these pending changes are accepted by ICTV, the data would be incorporated into the taxMyPhage database and genomes would be correctly assigned to these taxa.